Zomato: How It Is Delivering Delicious Happiness to Your Doorsteps

 Zomato's digital campaign, #zomatoloot, is causing a stir on the internet thanks to its creative marketing approach.
 Zomato addresses consumers weary of seeing the same old YouTube advertisements for "creamy pasta" and "butter chicken," and presents an option for interaction.

-By encouraging people to make advertisements they would actually enjoy viewing, the campaign upends the status quo in the advertising industry.
+By encouraging people to make advertisements they would enjoy viewing, the campaign upends the status quo in the advertising industry.
 Zomato is well known for its meal delivery services, but it has also made a name for itself with clever slogans and creative advertising campaigns.
 This campaign demonstrates the brand's capacity to use creativity to engage consumers in ways that go beyond its main service offering.

 Zomato - Awards and Achievements